Shopping for a Maytronics Dolphin pool cleaner?

 Overall, the Dolphin Escape is more impressive than you would expect from an above ground pool cleaner.
 That explains the relatively high price tag.

-The Dolphin Advantage is another right choice if you are looking for a cheaper Dolphin robot cleaner for your in-ground pool.
+The Dolphin Advantage is another good choice if you are looking for a cheaper Dolphin robot cleaner for your in-ground pool.

 Like the Nautilus CC Plus, the Dolphin Advantage is meant for in-ground pools up to 33ft.
 In fact, the two models have almost similar features.
 The main difference is that the Advantage launched a year later (2018) than the Nautilus CC Plus.